StevenBlack/vocab/million-dollar-words.md

 Someone with a character like bread dipped in milk— bland, timid, meek and unassertive.
 The word refers to the comic-strip character Caspar Milquetoast, created by H. T. Webster.
 That's why it's spelled with a qu and not with a k.
 Say MILK-TOAST.

+### mimetic
+Relating to, characterized by, or exhibiting mimicry.

 ### minatory
 Threatening or menacing.
 When they bark, growl and bare their teeth, dogs are making minatory postures at mail carriers.
 Pronounced M/N-AT-ORV.